TITLE 77: PUBLIC HEALTH

 Section 890.1370 Floor Drains

 a) Required.
 Any building or structure in which plumbing fixtures or piping is installed in or under a concrete floor to accommodate fixtures on the level of the concrete floor shall have at least one trapped and vented floor drain.
-When plumbing fixtures are installed on the level immediately above a concrete crawl space, at least one trapped and vented floor drain shall be installed.
 Additional floor drains shall be required if the installation of fixtures and appurtenances requires the use of floor drains.
-In a multi-family dwelling, each unit shall have a floor drain if fixtures and appurtenances installed therein require the use of a floor drain.
+In a multi-family dwelling, each unit shall have a floor drain if fixtures and appurtenances installed in the dwelling require the use of a floor drain.

 4) At least one floor drain shall be located in every restroom having a masonry or concrete floor except those for private use.

-5) In hospitals and nursing homes, floor drains will not be required in toilet/bath facilities serving 4 or fewer individual residents where access to the facilities is direct from no more than 2 resident rooms.
-Toilet/bath facilities in hospitals and nursing homes serving rooms with greater than 4 residents or consisting of multiple toilets, lavatories, etc., are required to have floor drains.
+5) In hospitals and nursing homes, floor drains will not be required in toilet/bath facilities serving four or fewer individual residents where access to the facilities is direct from no more than two resident rooms.
+Toilet/bath facilities in hospitals and nursing homes serving rooms with more than four residents or consisting of multiple toilets, lavatories, etc., are required to have floor drains.

 b) Size.
 Each floor drain shall be sized for its intended use and the surface area that it drains.
 Any floor drain or drain trap installed below a basement floor or underground shall be no less than 2 inches in diameter.